emilbonnek/Google-Hashcode-2021/README.md

 ![scoreboard_world.jpg](scoreboard_world.jpg)

-And here is how are points was distributed over the various input datasets.
+And here is how our points were distributed over the various input datasets.

 ![scores.jpg](scores.jpg)